em135/IoTCodeGenerator-personal/README.md

 # IoTCodeGenerator-personal
 Individual Model-driven Software Development Project: IoT Code Generation with Abstract Boards.
-The intitial commit of this project is based of the group project: https://github.com/Xitric/IoTCodeGenerator/
+The intitial commit of this project is based on the group project: https://github.com/Xitric/IoTCodeGenerator/

-This project has developed a domain specific language (DSL) for generation code to ESP32 IoT devices.
+This project has developed a domain specific language (DSL) for generating code to ESP32 IoT devices.
 The generated code samples and processes data from various sensors on the IoT device.

 A concrete board can be defined using the DSL.
-This board which can inherit abstract boards.
-For instance the .iot file for a concrete esp32 board:
+This board can inherit abstract boards.
+For instance, the .iot file for a concrete esp32 board:
 ```
 language python